All Episodes

 Well, we now know where he stands on Supreme Court justices, tax cuts, ending burdensome regulation, energy independence.

-We know he's tough on foreign entities that are a threat to the U.S. We're making progress all over the world, trade deals, etc.
+We know he's tough on foreign entities that are a threat to the U.S. We're making progress all over the world, trade deals, et cetera.

-All these people that are doubting that Donald Trump is are gonna build the wall.
+All these people that are doubting that Donald Trump are going to build the wall.

 I don't care how he gets the money.